Mouse in House: Protect your house

 If both these methods fail, you’ll just have to check out the possible entry points suggested in our illustration and seal them up with pieces of wood or small strips of sheet aluminum after trapping the squirrel.
 For squirrels, live traps (Photo 4) work best.
 They use a spring-loaded door with a trip lever.
 Peanut butter on a cracker, set at the back of the cage, works well for bait.

 Check the cage every day, although when you do catch the beast, you’ll probably know it by the racket it makes.
 Wear heavy gloves and use caution when moving the trap and releasing the squirrel.
 Then cover the entry opening.
+See what happens when a pest problem gets ignored.

 How to get rid of raccoons